Builth Wells RFC

 Builth Wells Rugby Football Club is a Welsh rugby union team based in Builth Wells.
-Today, Builth Wells RFC play in the Welsh Rugby Union, Division Two West Central League.
+Today, Builth Wells RFC play in the Welsh Rugby Union, Division One West Central League.
 Builth Wells RFC are a feeder club for Cardiff Blues.

 The club badge shows a bull charging beneath a rugby post.
 Builth is thought to be a corruption of Llanfair Ym Muallt (buallt), meaning the Church of St. Mary in the Cow Pasture.
 The original bull was white.